10 Uncomfortable Truths About Relationships Nobody Wants To Admit

 If you want easy, simple, or convenient, then dating these days is perfect for you.
 Some people may read this and immediately recoil at the idea of dating being easy or simple.
 They will rant about how things are so complicated now and how nobody wants any commitment and are just looking to hook up, or whatever.
 Which is exactly my point.

 It’s easy, it’s simple, it’s convenient — because it’s all on the surface.
 These things are not trying, or challenging, or difficult.
 They do not require depth or substance or emotional commitment — they just require swiping right a few times and an invite for Netflix and chill.
+But if you want a real, solid, long-lasting relationship, there are some things you’re going to have to admit to yourself (and the man/woman you’re interested in) before you get there.

 Here are 10 uncomfortable truths about relationships nobody wants to admit:

-1. Things are going to suck, eventually
+1. Things are going to be hard, eventually

-If you’re expecting the fairy tale ending, that’s not how things actually work.
+If you’re expecting the fairy tale ending, that’s not how things work.
 If you think that my hundreds of articles and videos about romance are meant to imply that things are always sunshine and rainbows, then I’m sorry, that was never my intention.

 The reality of life is that every relationship is going to face challenges.
 There are going to be illnesses.
 Family struggles.
 Disagreements.
 Disappointments.
-REALITY.
+Reality.
 The sooner you understand things are not going to be perfect, the sooner you’ll be able to accept all phases of a relationship.
 Good, and bad.

 2. You’ve got to lose a lot before you win